datstartup/ubuntuopenbox/lessons/m62-grub-bootloader.md

 _***FINAL WORDS:***_

-With all of of these edits, please note that there are no spaces on any lines (except when in double quotes).
+With all of these edits, please note that there are no spaces in any lines (except when in double quotes).
 {: .notice--danger}
 <span style="color:green font-weight:bold">And remember to update your Grub with **sudo update-grub** for the change can take effect.</span>
 {: .notice--success}